"You have to prove the threat is real": Understanding the needs of Female Journalists and Activists to Document and Report Online Harassment: Exploratory Phase Findings

 \subsubsection{Who and what can support a crisis response?}

-\begin{displayquote} ``For the Jewish community, there are nationwide established security people in different cities.
+\begin{quote} ``For the Jewish community, there are nationwide established security people in different cities.
 If I receive a threat, I contact [them].
 They’re the ones who often interface with law enforcement, tech companies, or anyone else.
-They have a bigger voice [and] more bandwidth to deal with that more seriously.'' - FG P2 \end{displayquote}
+They have a bigger voice [and] more bandwidth to deal with that more seriously.'' - FG P2 \end{quote}

 In ideal scenarios, participants were able to work with their support network such as advocates, activists, community groups, news etc. Actors in participants’ support networks typically served as liaisons between the participants and specialists, such as platforms and law (e.g. law enforcement and lawyers), since activists and community groups have a greater voice and resources to advocate for participants.
 As is evident that managing an attack requires documenting and reporting information and resources that can be easily shared across the targets and their support networks - such a resource might must exist in a timely fashion for dealing with the attacks.